 According to Foliage Botanics, White Pine’s inner bark and needles can help relieve congestion that leads to colds and the flu.

-These inner barks and needles contain astringent and antibacterial qualities that are well known for inhibiting viral development.
+These inner barks and needles contain astringent and antibacterial qualities well known for inhibiting viral development.

 White Pine contains five times as much vitamin C as a lemon.
 The blue-green White Pine needles are a good source of vitamin C.